Tesla Real-Time Insurance

 How Much You Drive With FSD (Supervised) Engaged

-The more you drive with Full Self-Driving (Supervised) engaged, the greater the discount is for your insurance premium.
-Learn more about what the FSD (Supervised) discount is and how it works.
+The more you drive with FSD (Supervised) engaged, the lower your insurance premium could be.
+Learn more about how FSD (Supervised) usage can reduce your monthly premium.

-Note: Currently, the FSD (Supervised) discount is only available in select states.
+Note: Currently, FSD (Supervised) usage to lower your insurance premium is only available in select states.

 When will my Real-Time Insurance premium change?